 I’m not talking about the personal qualities and emotional development here, nor the book learning, just the things that most people would recognise as “school” that the kids have picked up naturally through global strewing without having to attend.
-That is what is called unschooling, worldschooling or natural learning.
+That is almost what is called unschooling, it is worldschooling or natural learning.
 Unschooling is by definition fully child lead learning.
 There are a lot of definitions in the homeschooling world, we mostly ignore all of them and just do what works for us.

 If then you want more, try our guide to world schooling.

-This post was written when both boys were under 10, I think I had a 7 year old and a 9 year old.
-Now I have a teenager in his high school years and an 11 year old.
+This post was written when both boys were under 10.
+I think I had a 7 year old and a 9 year old.
+Now I have a worldschooling teenager in his high school years and an 11 year old.
 Their unconventional education and interesting nomadic lifestyle is still keeping us all happy and the knowledge flowing.
 They and we are very happy with our choices.

 They’d beat most adults on this!